 Assisted living communities typically offer:

-To ensure they meet each resident’s needs, assisted living communities offer various levels of care, including the following.
+Assisted living residents have a variety of needs, and they should never be treated as such.
+To ensure each resident’s needs are met, assisted living communities offer various levels of care, including the following.

 Care that includes medication management is crucial to ensuring a high quality of life for most seniors.

-If you answer yes to any of these, it might be time to start talking about assisted living:
+If you’re looking for confirmation of signs you already suspect, here are a few questions to ask yourself.
+If the answer is yes, it might be time to start talking about assisted living:

 Activities of daily living (ADLs) include: